iCliniq Logo

 Can a Person Get High Using Hydrochlorothiazide?

-To lessen swelling or edema, diuretic medications like Hydrochlorothiazide particularly increase the amount of urine the body generates.
-Unfortunately, even though few people intentionally seek this sensation as a high, there has been occasional drug abuse with this chemical.
-Of the 92,557 persons who reported negative side effects from using Hydrochlorothiazide, 112 said that abusing or becoming addicted to the drug was one of those unwanted effects.
-This happens most frequently in those taking the medication for more than ten years.
-It may be a sign of drug abuse in addition to taking Hydrochlorothiazide as directed or relapse behaviors from prior addictions.
+To minimize swelling or edema, diuretic medications like Hydrochlorothiazide particularly elevate the amount of urine the body generates.
+Unfortunately, even though few people intentionally seek this sensation as high, there has been occasional drug abuse with this chemical.
+Of the 92,557 persons who reported adverse side effects from using Hydrochlorothiazide, 112 said that abusing or becoming addicted to the drug was one of those unwanted effects.
+This happens most frequently in those who consume the medication for more than ten years.
+It may be a sign of drug abuse if taken in dosages more than that instructed by the physician or if there are any relapse behaviors from prior addictions.

-Contrary to many prescription medicines, this drug was overused by more women than men; nevertheless, this could be because women are physiologically more susceptible to water retention than males.
-Various reports state:
+Contrary to many prescription medicines, this drug was found to be overused by women more than men; nevertheless, this could be because women are physiologically more susceptible to water retention than males.
+Various reports state the following:

-• At least 29 percent of the population was over 60 years.
+• At least 29 percent of the population who overused this drug was over 60 years old.

 • As Hydrochlorothiazide affects blood pressure and edema linked to long-term health issues, it may interact with several other prescription treatments, and illegal substances may render Hydrochlorothiazide ineffective or create dangerous side effects.

-• Drugs that dangerously increase heart rate, blood pressure, and breathing rate include Adderall, Ritalin, Cocaine, MDMA, and bath salts.
+• Drugs that dangerously increase heart rate, blood pressure, and breathing rate include Adderall, Ritalin, Cocaine, MDMA (3,4-methylenedioxymethamphetamine), and bath salts.
 They may also increase body temperature, which might harm the kidneys.

-Hydrochlorothiazide overdose is uncommon, but it can happen when a person consumes too much of this medicine, whether intentionally, unintentionally, or by mixing it with another prescription that intensifies the effects of the first poisoning.
-Hydrochlorothiazide overdose symptoms include:
+Hydrochlorothiazide overdose is uncommon, but it can happen when a person consumes too much of this medicine, whether intentionally, unintentionally, or by combining it with another prescription that intensifies the effects of the first poisoning.

 • Nausea.